socialcatde/retrohandheldtool/README.md

 ## What is this?

-A work in progress tool for deciding on which retro handheld to buy.
+A work in progress tool for deciding on which retro gaming handheld to buy.
 It takes it data from a [Google spreadsheet](https://docs.google.com/spreadsheets/d/1irg60f9qsZOkhp0cwOU7Cy4rJQeyusEUzTNQzhoTYTU).

 ## Tools and Languages used